BITSS-OPA/opa-deworming/code/01_final_opa.md

 ```
 To compute the benefits for this approach, we use data on prevalence and length of treatment from the four countries for which Evidence Action has records.
 Readers interested in assessing the effects of deworming for a specific value of prevalence and length of treatment are referred to the [interactive app](https://bitss-opa.shinyapps.io/dw-app/) (tab on key assumptions) where they can input the values that best reflect their setting.
 To facilitate comparison with the other two approaches, we present here the results using the same length of treatment assumptions parameters as in approach 1 and 2.

-Under approach 3, and using the same assumptions as above, the net present value of benefits is: 77.61 and 702 when using benefits of approach 1 without and with externalities.
+Under approach 3, and using the same assumptions as above, the net present value of benefits is: 77.61 and 702 (175.43 and 1586.8 in 2017 USD PPP) when using benefits of approach 1 without and with externalities.
 The net present value of benefits is 289.9 when using the benefit structure of approach 2.

 ### Costs